jlanza/affiliate-links-bot/README.md

 ## Disclaimer

 There is still a lot of work to be done.
 Any help is welcome, either for testing or developing.
 I will try to enhance the features and answer request on my free time, which is not too much.

+If you want to test the bot, it is available [here](https://t.me/affiliate_links_bot).
+You must set the bot as group admin with at least the rights to delete messages.

 ## Acknowledgement